The Quasinormal Modes and Isospectrality of Bardeen (Anti-) de Sitter Black Holes: The Quasinormal Modes for Bardeen Anti-de Sitter Black Hole

 \subsection{HH method}

-For Bardeen de Sitter BH, we use the HH method to calculate the QNMs \cite{HH,Cardoso2001}.
+For Bardeen Anti-de Sitter BH, we use the HH method to calculate the QNMs \cite{HH,Cardoso2001}.
 A brief introduction of this method is as follows.
+In the HH method, the condition $M=1$ does not hold any more.
 For axial sector, we write $\phi^{(-)}$ for a generic wavefunction as

 the Schr{\"o}dinger-like equation becomes as

 And for the polar sector, from \eq{polareq2} we consider that $\phi^{(+)}$ can be written as

 and satisfied